int-brain-lab/spikes_localization_registration/README.md

 # Localizing NP detected spikes and registering raw data

-## This repository provides code for localizing the spikes detected in Neuropixels recordings, estimating motion and registering raw data, and tools for visualizing and evaluating the output of any spike sorter.
+## This repository provides code for localizing the spikes detected in Neuropixels recordings, estimating motion from localization results, and tools for visualizing and evaluating the output of any spike sorter.

 ### Localization works as follow :
  - It takes as input the detected spikes and filtered + standardized data